baites/baites.github.io/_posts/2030-01-15-string-hashing-and-palindromes.md

 ### Shortest palindrome

-In this case, the problem is to create the shortest possible palindrome from an initial string.
+In this case I need to create the shortest possible palindrome from an initial string.

 > **Problem:** Given a string \\|S\\|, you are allowed to convert it to a palindrome by adding characters in front of it.
 Find and return the shortest palindrome you can find by performing this transformation.[^3]

 One way to solve this problem is by locating the longest palindromic prefix of the input string.
 Then create the reverse of the input string and remove the longest palindromic suffix (that is the same as the longest palindromic prefix of the input string).
-Concatenate this modified reverse string with the original string; see the figure below.
+Then concatenate modified reverse string with the original string; see the figure below.

 It is easy to formulate a \\|O(L)\\| solution to this problem with hashing.